 Ready, aim, fire.

-We set up our testing environment with colored cups and targets, then evaluated the remaining 11 Nerf guns on how easy it was to aim and shoot accurately.
-After all, a Nerf gun is no fun if its accuracy is a good as a Stormtrooper’s.
+We set up our testing environment with colored cups and targets, then evaluated the remaining 11 Nerf guns on how easy they were to aim and shoot accurately.
+After all, a Nerf gun is no fun if its accuracy is as good as a Stormtrooper’s.

 - Rival – Khaos MXVI-4000 Blaster

 This left us with seven Nerf blasters that were easy to use, reasonably accurate, and exciting to play with.
 But the best Nerf gun for you (or the person you’re buying it for) will depend on how the blaster will be used and what appeals personally.
 Whether you’re a casual or competitive Nerfer, you have two options: stealth or fire-power.